|

 after-the-problem/issue/situation-is positively changed.

-- The miracle question does
+The miracle or magic question does

-not exist.
 The right questions (that have a basis in the behavioral

 sciences) are the opening moves in a structured language game that